KelsACzr/helpdesk-ticketing-system-osticket/phase-1-setup.md

 ## 2. Prerequisite Program Installations

 ### 2.1 IIS Installation
 Installed IIS using the Server Manager to set the Server Roles.
-Web Server (IIS), IIS Management Console and CGI were enabled.
+Web Server (IIS), IIS Management Console, and CGI were enabled.

 ![Enable IIS CGI](screenshots/IIS%20and%20CGI%20install.png)